Antize/Free-CCleaner-Auto-Update-Outdated/README.md

 ## CCleaner Auto Update
-Free automatic updater for [CCleaner](https://www.ccleaner.com), number-one tool for cleaning your PC.
+Free auto updater for [CCleaner](https://www.ccleaner.com), number-one tool for cleaning your PC.

 Free version of CCleaner does not support automatic update and only notifies when a new version is available, so everytime update must be downloaded and installed manually, CCleaner-Auto-Update does it automatically for you.

+Free update ccleaner, Free automatic update ccleaner.

 ## Last Version
 **Free CCleaner Auto Update (Ver.0.3)**